-The bitemporal indices generally fall short in efficiently supporting now-relative data [6], data for which the end of the valid time or/and transaction time tracks the progressing current time.
+The bitemporal indices generally fall short in efficiently supporting now-relative data [CLI97], data for which the end of the valid time or/and transaction time tracks the progressing current time.
 Now-relative data occurs naturally in most real-world databases.
 For example, consider the recording of a new employee in a company's database.
 The time when the employee starts working (valid-time interval begin) is known, but it is unknown when the employee will leave.
 This is captured by letting the valid-time end extend to the progressing current time.
 The same applies to transaction time.
 The transaction-time interval begin of a tuple is the time when it is inserted into the database.
 Since we do not know when the tuple will stop being current, the transaction-time end extends to the current time.
-Two of the existing indices, the 2-R index and the Bitemporal Rtree [13], efficiently support now-relative transaction time, but not now-relative valid time.
+Two of the existing indices, the 2-R index and the Bitemporal R-tree [KTF98], efficiently support now-relative transaction time, but not now-relative valid time.

-Only the GR-tree [3] supports both now-relative valid time and now-relative transaction time, and thus general bitemporal data, efficiently.
+Only the GR-tree [BJSS98] supports both now-relative valid time and nowrelative transaction time, and thus general bitemporal data, efficiently.
 But no existing DBMSs support this index, and adding it to a DBMS such as DB2, Oracle, or Sybase would require an extension of the DBMS's kernel.
-The extensibility features of these systems do not offer adequate support for such extensions.
-Perhaps most prominently, obtaining adequate concurrency control remains problematic [5].
-The indexing technique proposed in this paper achieves performance that is comparable to the GR-tree's, and it may be implemented on-top of any DBMS that supports R-trees, as does, e.g., Informix.
+The indexing technique proposed in this paper achieves a performance that is comparable to the GR-tree's, and it may be implemented on-top of any DBMS that supports R-trees, as does, e.g., Informix.

 The reliance of R-trees on (minimum) bounding rectangles does not combine well with growing regions.
-This shortcoming is overcome by applying transformations to the growing bitemporal data regions that render them stationary and thus amenable to R-tree indexing.
-Growing regions come in four kinds, and each kind of regions has its own transformation and is indexed with its own R-tree.
+We propose to overcome this problem by applying transformations to the growing now-relative bitemporal data regions that render them stationary and thus amenable to R-tree indexing.
+Growing regions come in four kinds, depending on whether valid- or/and transaction-time end values are fixed or track the current time, and each kind of regions has its own transformation and is indexed with its own R\-tree.
 The resulting index is termed the 4-R index.
 Queries on the index are transformed into four separate queries, one for each tree.
-The approach may be seen as a generalization of the approach underlying the 2-R index [12] or as an "extreme" case of the GR-tree.
+The approach may be seen as a generalization of the approach underlying the 2-R index [KTF95] or as an "extreme" case of the GR-tree.

-To provide a proper understanding of the properties and behavior of the 4-R index, a substantial portion of the paper covers results of quite extensive performance studies of the index, thus providing detailed insight into the specifics of the index and its constituent trees.
+Consisting of four $R^$ -trees, the 4-R index is quite complex.
+To provide a proper understanding of its properties and behavior, a substantial portion of the paper covers results of quite extensive performance studies of the index, thus providing detailed insight into the specifics of the index and its constituent trees.

 The presentation is structured as follows.
 First, Section 2 briefly describes important concepts and introduces two-dimensional bitemporal regions.
 Section 3 surveys the existing work related to the indexing of bitemporal data.
 The 4-R index, including data and query transformations, is described in Section 4.
 Section 5 presents performance studies.
 The final section offers conclusions and directions for future work.
+An appendix proves the correctness of the data and query transformations.

-2. Bitemporal Data and Its Representation
+2 General Bitemporal Data and Its Representation